-Clarke Mosquito Control treats all street inlets and backyard catch basins with larvicide briquets.
-However, a change as of 2020 due to Covid-19 budget reductions is the cessation of truck spraying for community events and also the larvicide treatment of 350 private backyard catch basins.
-It is therefore recommended that residents with backyard catch basins consider purchase their own treatment briquets such as Altosid at a local hardware store or online.
+It is recommended that residents with backyard catch basins consider purchase their own treatment briquettes such as Altosid at a local hardware store or online.

 The smaller and more common mosquito is the Aedes Vexans, or “floodwater mosquito”.
 They are the usual culprits of backyard annoyance, but they do not carry WNV.
 Their life cycle is different than the Culex, only requiring a 3-day incubation period and small amounts of water, allowing them to also breed in damp grass.
 These mosquitoes increase in number with frequent and heavy rains.
 In order to control this population the Village would have to spray pesticides every 3 days, at a cost to residents of $12,300 per Village-wide spray.
 Since spraying is only useful for short-term control and even less so for backyard areas, the Village suggests that residents may opt to purchase a can of yard spray at a hardware store for a weekend’s worth of benefit, such as for a barbeque.

 The mosquito species that transmit Zika, dengue and chikungunya viruses are rare to nonexistent in northern Illinois, but health authorities have issued advisories for travel and person-to-person infection.